Visualize

 - Random walk

-Networks up to 15,000 edges (the number of vertices has less impact) can be imported, visualized and analyzed within a reasonable amount of time.
+Networks up to 20,000 edges (the number of vertices has less impact) can be imported and visualized within a reasonable amount of time.
 It is possible to work with larger networks (f.ex.
 40,000 edges and about 10,000 vertices), but the visualization of these very large networks takes some time.
+Most analyses can be performed on medium-sized graphs, except when non-polynomial algorithms are used or complex matrices have to be constructed.

 General